A Load Balancer is a tool used to sort incoming requests across your Virtual Machines to improve your infrastructure's fault tolerance.

 Specify client data, member connect and member data timeouts in msec.

 Enter a name for the Load Balancer.
-It will be displayed in the Customer Portal.
+This name will be displayed in the Gcore Customer Portal.

 The Logging service will be activated to store your logs.
 To learn how it works and how to configure it, refer to the article about Logging.

-Create tags for your load balancer by entering "Key" and "Valu."
+Create tags for your load balancer by entering "Key" and "Value".

 Check the settings and click Create Load Balancer on the right.